MicrosoftDocs/appcenter-docs/docs/general/pricing.md

 Visual Studio App Center offers both a generous free tier, and paid tier options billed through an Azure subscription.
 You can see the full breakdown of the pricing on the official [App Center Pricing](https://www.visualstudio.com/app-center/pricing) page.

+## Free services

+- General: Unlimited apps, unlimited organizations, and unlimited teams
+- Analytics & Diagnostics: All Crashes and Analytics features
+- Distribution: Unlimited distribution to users, and stores
+- Distribution: Unlimited use of CodePush
+- Test: Unlimited launch tests

 ## The free tier

-- Unlimited apps, unlimited organizations, and unlimited teams
-- All Crashes and Analytics features
-- 1 build pipeline per organization or user account, 240 build minutes per month, and up to 30 minutes per build
+- Build: 1 build pipeline per organization or user account, 240 build minutes per month, and up to 30 minutes per build
-- Unlimited distribution to users, and stores
-- Unlimited use of CodePush
-- Unlimited launch tests
-- A 30-day free trial for one device with unlimited device hours
+- Test: A 30-day free trial for one device with unlimited device hours

 ## Build paid tier